oroinc/documentation/backend/architecture/tech-stack/file-storage.rst

 The file storage abstraction is based on |KnpGaufretteBundle| with :ref:`GaufretteBundle <bundle-docs-platform-gaufrette-bundle>` that enables a filesystem abstraction layer in the Oro applications and provides a simplified file manager service for media files.

-The file storage can be configured to use different types of filesystem adapters to store the data, for example, your local filesystem, GridFS storage, etc. For more details, see `File System Adapters Configuration <#file-system-adapters-configuration>`__.
+You can configure the file storage to use different types of filesystem adapters to store the data, for example, your local filesystem, GridFS storage, etc. For more details, see `File System Adapters Configuration <#file-system-adapters-configuration>`__.

 .. _backend-file-storage-types-of-storage: